Haseebfati007/Seclist/README.md

 # pip2 install requests

-# Pakistan FB cloning Type 👉  python2 Pakclone.py

-# India FB cloning Type 👉 python2 Indiaclone.py

-# Bangladesh FB cloning Type 👉 python2 Bangalclone.py

-# Indonisia FB cloning Type 👉 python2 Indoclone.py

-# America FB cloning Type 👉 python2 Usaclone.py

-# Malaysia FB cloning Type 👉 python2 Malaysiaclone.py
+# python2 Abm-hacker.py

+# All fb cloning in one Tools ✅

 # <<====================================>>

 # ❤️❤️ Tools Update Successful ❤️❤️

-# 💞💞 Version 1.1.0 💞💞
+# 💞💞 Version 2.0 💞💞

 # 👅👅 By Tech Abm 👅👅